tsturtz/taylorsturtz-dot-com-v2/README.md

 # Nothing Too Crazy Blog
 *A collection of thoughts by a collection of devs.*

+> **Please feel free** to create a post about any software topic you want (could be related to engineering, devops, design, qa, development process, etc).
+Also feel free to edit this readme to add topics to consider. 🙌 You're awesome.
+We're awesome.

 ### Possible Topics:
 - Implement google recaptcha on different environments with instruction on how to make dev captcha work for QA (so it passes automated tests).
 Focus on showing the React implementation?
 - Building a widget that can be inserted via `<script>` tags anywhere.